Warped Gradient-Enhanced Gaussian Process Surrogate Models for Exponential Family Likelihoods with Intractable Normalizing Constants: Data Examples

 \subsubsection{Inference}

+In this sub-section, we conduct experiments where we infer the inverse temperature parameter from images using the Gaussian process surrogate models.
+We set the true inverse temperature parameter $\beta^{(1)}$ by simulating from a normal distribution centered at the true critical value $\beta^{(1)} = 1.1744$ \citep[see][]{potts1952}, with standard deviation 0.05: The simulated value was 1.1701.
+We then generated five different images from this parameter value to show the repeatability of our experiment.

 We used the GE-NS-GP surrogate model to do Bayesian inference using importance sampling and delayed-acceptance MCMC, and compared both these methods to the exchange algorithm.
 We first generated 1000 samples from the surrogate posterior distribution using grid approximation, which took less than one second.
 Then, for importance sampling, we simulated pseudo-data to reweigh the samples.
 For both the delayed-acceptance MCMC algorithm and the exchange algorithm, we used 2200 MCMC iterations (including 200 burn-in iterations).
-The posterior distributions obtained from these methods are shown in the right panel of Figure \ref{fig:potts} and summarized in Table \ref{tbl:potts_posterior}.
-We see that running the importance sampler only took 0.7 hours, due to its parallelizable nature.
-The sampler also resulted in a much higher effective sample size (ESS) per hour (200.6 samples per hour) than the other exact-approximate methods.
-Delayed-acceptance took 25.4 hours, a bit less, relatively, than the 32.8 hours of the exchange algorithm, and resulted in a small gain in ESS per hour of 7.9, when compared to 5.7 for the exchange algorithm.
+The posterior distributions obtained from these methods from one of the five images are shown in the right panel of Figure \ref{fig:potts} and summarized in Table \ref{tbl:potts_posterior}.
+Posterior distributions for the other four images are shown in Figure \ref{fig:potts_2} in Appendix \ref{sec:appendix}.
+We see that running the importance sampler only took 0.7 hours, since it is parallelizable.
+The sampler also resulted in a much higher effective sample size (ESS) per hour (79.8 samples per hour) than the other exact-approximate methods.
+Delayed-acceptance took 25.0 hours, a bit less, relatively, than the 31.0 hours of the exchange algorithm, and resulted in a small gain in ESS per hour of 7.2, when compared to 5.7 for the exchange algorithm.
 In Figure \ref{fig:potts}, we also show the inexact-approximate posterior distribution (i.e., the surrogate posterior distribution), where we simply use our surrogate model as the likelihood and do grid-based inference.
 Note that this inexact posterior distribution is slightly different from the posterior distributions obtained from the exact methods.
 However, the speed at which this approximate posterior distribution was obtained ($< 1$ second in this case) can make it attractive for situations where computing time is a serious concern.